MattPinder/MastersProject/README.md

 * Run 1_vs_6 again with .xml output and examine
 * Download the rest of the pb_359_4 second circularisation attempt files
 * Pull then push git files (03 folder has been uploaded now)

+# 23 September 2016

+Downloaded files for the second pb_359_4 trim + circularisation attempt - another failure...

+Git now up-to-date

+1_vs_6 .xml output obtained and checked - contig for contig, the results are almost identical
+* Line up the contigs and check for differences?

+### Summary

+* Circularised, require quality check
+ * pb_359_5
+ * pb_359_8

+* Appears to circularise, additional genetic material needs to be checked
+ * pb_359_2
+ * pb_359_7

+* Appear to be identical, must decide how to proceed
+ * pb_359_1
+ * pb_359_6

+* Still having trouble circularising, explore other assemblies?
+ * pb_359_4 - one last trim attempt

+* Doesn't circularise well, explore low-coverage region
+ * pb_359_3

+## pb_359_4 (3rd)
+* Gap in the circularisation of ~2 Kb
+* Gap in first circularisation attempt had a gap of ~7+ Kb

+* Where to trim ends...
+ * First_40k-----------------Last_40k
+ * --10163              27173-37325--
+ * -10163 from start or -12827 from end
+* **Remove last 12827 bases of assembly 16442 and use as reference for Resequencing**
+ * Assembly is 3,492,548 bases long, so trimmed assembly should be 3,479,721 bases
+ * Should end 'AAGTGCCCTTGCGGG'
+  * This makes an assembly of 3,479,720; be aware in case there are any single-base problems
+ * Standard reference: job 16574 - Appears to have been successful
+ * Reversed reference: job 16575 - Appears to have been successful

+## pb_359_3
+* Upon checking the breakpoint in SMRT View, the break isn't entirely clear-cut...
+ * However, a LOT of reads break off at that point...
+* Assembly used: Falcon 17.1k (range of 3-contig: 16.6k - 17.25k)
+ * Start: TCTCACCGCTGATTGGCAAG
+ * End: ACCTTGCAAAGCAATTCCGA
+* Search for the sequence 'ACCTTGCAAAGCAATTCCGATCTCACCGCTGATTGGCAAG' in other assemblies:
+ * 16.6k - start and end match 17.1k
+ * 16.7k - present in the middle
+ * 16.75k - present in the middle
+ * 16.8k - present in the middle *
+ * 16.9k - present in the middle
+ * 17k - present in the middle
+ * 17.1k - **current assembly**
+ * 17.2k - present in the middle
+ * 17.25k - present in the middle
+* 16.8k has the second-longest of the long contigs in the 3-contig range, after 17.1k, so will attempt to circularise that and compare.
+ * Standard reference: job 16578 - Still the peculiar high-low spike...
+ * Reversed reference: job 16579 - Still the peculiar high-low spike...

+>Sample_1_Contig_1
+GCTTTTTGATGCCTGCACAATATCTTGCGGCGCGCCCCTCACTTAGGCGG

+>Sample_1_Contig_2
+TGATTTGCCGCAACCGGATTCACCCACCAGCCCCAGTGCCTCGCCTGCTG
+[Reverse]

+>Sample_1_Contig_3
+CTTGATCCCGTATTCGGGCACCCAAATCCCGTCATCAGACTGAAACCAAA
+[Reverse]

+>Sample_1_Contig_4
+TGCCGTGAAAAGACGAGCGTAACGCCTCACTGATAGGCCCACGCTCGATA

+>Sample_1_Contig_5
+TGAAGAGTCTGATCCAATCTCTTGCGGTAGCGGAATCATCAGAGACCTGT

+>Sample_1_Contig_6
+ATTCCCCTGTCCCGCCAAGACATGCGTCGGCGTGGATCAGCGTGCCCCCA
+[Reverse]

+>Sample_1_Contig_7
+GCGTTGATATCGCCGGACTTCATCCGGCGGTATTCGTCGGCGATCCAGAT
+[Reverse]

+>Sample_1_Contig_8
+GTTGAGCATCCGCGACAGCCTCTTGCGCCTTAACATGCGCCGCTGCCTTG
+[Reverse]